clarkWakeland/clarkwakeland.github.io/_pages/swimBio.md

 ---

 ### Intro
-*This was originally a much longer write-up, but I decided to condense it and give the full history it's own blog post, which I am currently working on.*

-My history with swimming is long and certainly wasn't perfect, but I wouldn't trade it for anything.
+My history with swimming is long, but I wouldn't trade it for anything.
 The people I've met and experiences I've gained have all made me a better, more complete person.

 ### High School (2014-2018)